jdoleary/Spellmasons/docs/QAProtocol.md

 - Test that F12 works in electron build
 ---
 - test: do rooms get cleaned up immediately (1.26)
+- 1.28
+    - Make sure you can see mod spell icons in book and toolbar
+    - update mana vamp copy
+    - steam overlay

 # Release protocal